Gunmen attack military hospital in Afghan capital

 There was no immediate claim of responsibility.
 A Taliban spokesman said he had no immediate information.

-(Additional reporting by Hamid Shalizi, Mohammad Ismail; writing by James Mackenzie; Editing by Nick Macfie)
+(Additional reporting by Hamid Shalizi, Mohammad Ismail; writing by James Mackenzie; Editing by Nick Macfie, Robert Birsel)

 - Reuters